tk-notes/blog/tdd-functions-and-react-components/README.md

 ![](https://cdn-images-1.medium.com/max/1600/0*Es4A_-yTrMYikiom)

+---

+This article was first published at the [TK's blog](https://leandrotk.github.io/tk/2020/03/tdd-functions-and-react-components/index.html).

 This is part of my studies on how to build sustainable and consistent software.
-In this post we will talk about the thinking behind the testing driven development and how to apply this knowledge to simple functions, web accessibility, and React components, manly with Jest and React Testing Library.
+In this post, we will talk about the thinking behind the testing driven development and how to apply this knowledge to simple functions, web accessibility, and React components, mostly with Jest and React Testing Library.

 Automated tests are a big part of software development.
-It give us, developers, confidence to ship code to be there, but we increase the confidence that the software will be up and running and working appropriately.
+It gives us, developers, confidence to ship code to be there, but we increase the confidence that the software will be up and running and working appropriately.

 I began my software career in the Ruby community writing tests from the first day I learned the language.
 The Ruby (and Rails) community was always strong in the testing automation area.
 It helped shape my mindset on how to write good software.